contentauth/c2patool-service-example/README.md

 # C2PA Express Node.js service example

-This is an example of an Express Node.js service that can add C2PA manifests to uploaded images.
+This is an example of an Express Node.js service that can add simple C2PA manifests to uploaded images using c2patool.
 This is only for demonstration.
+It is written in plain Javascript, HTML and CSS to be as generic as possible.

+It is not an example of the C2PA Javascript API.
+The client code displays information from  JSON manifests returned from the service that were created by c2patool.

 ## Install and build
 - Install npm